5 Reasons Why Your Probiotic Isn't Working

 It is also important to read labels.
 Some brands may claim a high number of bacteria (CFU count), but to get that dosage you may have to take multiple pills throughout the day.

 If you are on antibiotics, you want to ensure you are taking your probiotic at least 2-3 hours away from your medication.

-If you choose Bio-K+ as your probiotic, here are some guidelines to help you determine the correct dosage you need:
+If you choose Bio-K+ as your probiotic, here are some guidelines to help.

-For those on antibiotics: to support and rebalance your gut health while on antibiotics as well as prevent potential antibiotic associated diarrhea, we recommend taking one to two of our 50 billion strong capsules for the duration of your treatment, and for five days following.
+For those on antibiotics: to support and rebalance your gut health while on antibiotics, we recommend taking one to two of our Daily Care+ 50 billion capsules for the duration of your treatment, and for five days following.
 If you are taking probiotics for this reason, be sure to take your dosage at least 2-3 hours prior (or after) taking your antibiotic.